ankysony/ankysony/README.md

 ## I'm a fresh Graduate | Developer | IITian !
 - 🔭 I’m currently working on [my-react-boilerplate](https://github.com/ankysony/my-react-boilerplate)!
 - 🌱 I’m currently learning ⚛️ React.
-- 🥅 Goals: Build some projects and also try contributing to other's project.
--  Fun fact: I love listening to [Arijit singh](https://open.spotify.com/artist/4YRxDV8wJFPHPTeXepOstw) and doing yoga in the morning.

 ### Connect with me: